nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationstatement.md

 This details the care setting in which the medication or medical device was prescribed.

-Currently this field will only support two coded entries.
-If the medication/medical device was prescribed by the GP practice or by another organisation.
-If the providing organisation has more details about the type of prescribing organisation (for example that is was a dental practice or hospital) this **MUST** be included in the CodeableConcept.Text field.
+Currently this field will only support two coded entries, indicating whether the medication/medical device was prescribed by the GP practice or by another organisation.
+If the providing organisation has more details about the type of prescribing organisation (for example, that it was a dental practice or hospital), this **MUST** be included in the CodeableConcept.Text field.

-In the future the coded valueset will be built on to be more specific about where a medication/medical device was prescribed.
+In the future, the coded valueset will be built on to be more specific about where a medication/medical device was prescribed.
 For instance, if the patient was prescribed a medication by a hospital or bought a medication over the counter then this would be coded as well as in the text.

 For repeat and repeat dispensed medications/medical devices, the value identifies the care setting where the medication plan (rather than any specific issue in the plan) was authorised.